Sadie Robertson Huff

 Sadie Carroway Robertson Huff (born June 11, 1997) is an American Christian speaker, actress, businesswoman, podcaster, and author.
 She rose to fame on the A&E reality television show Duck Dynasty.
 She is a prominent Christian social media personality, host of WHOA, That's Good podcast, and founder of the ministry Live Original.

 Early life

-Robertson is a granddaughter of Phil Robertson, founder of Duck Commander.
+Robertson Huff is a granddaughter of Phil Robertson, founder of Duck Commander.
 Her parents are Korie Robertson (née Howard) and Willie Robertson, the company's current CEO.
 She has five siblings: John Luke Robertson, Rebecca Loflin, Willie Robertson Jr., Bella Robertson-Mayo, and Rowdy Robertson.